 Stephan’s expertise is rooted in Buddhist Psychology Therapeutic Model of Health and Wellness, as part integral of the individual’s personal development and organic growth of the Whole Person.

-Having experienced several co-existing addictions, Stephan realised that everyone develops at some point in their life, an addiction. ‘the onset of addiction manifests in an individual’s life psychologically, emotionally, physically and spiritually as a response to an intense experience of fear, illness, loss of someone, neglect from a care giver or accident, to name a few.
+Having experienced several co-existing addictions, Stephan realised that everyone develops at some point in their life, an addiction.
+The ‘onset’ of addiction manifests in an individual’s life psychologically, emotionally, physically and spiritually as a response to an intense experience of fear, anger, illness, loss of someone, neglect from a care giver or accident, to name a few.

 More importantly, Trauma and Addiction go inevitably hand in hand.
 Often the sufferer adopted a coping mechanism that helped soothing the experience of a related trauma to suppress the uncomfortable experience or psychological pain of that trauma.

-Stephane also realised that at the very moment of the trauma, the individual finds itself powerless, hopeless stuck in a distressful situation directly causing harm.
+Stephane also realised that at the very moment of the trauma, the individual finds itself powerless, hopeless stuck in a distressful situation directly causing harm to them.
 In that situation, the individual is deprived from psychological, emotional, physical security and safety.
-This deprivation or sense of insecurity creates a void within oneself.
-To avoid this unpleasant feeling, the sufferer tends to create a psychological prison in which they can find long lasting happiness through recreational drugs, substance abuse and other behavioural activities.
+This deprivation or sense of insecurity creates a void within the individual.
+To avoid this unpleasant feeling, the sufferer tends unconsciously to create a psychological prison in which, they can find long lasting happiness through recreational drugs, substance abuse and other behavioural activities.